Crafts Alive Sculpture in Rodmarton Gardens

 The invited artists all use the natural plant and flower forms as a basis for creating outdoor sculptures.
 From sculpting and replicating them to using them as a relief, depicting them in picture form or creating something for them to thrive in.
 The 'Flower and the Maker' Garden sculpture show exhibits works that sit within the garden.

-Curator Jesse James
+Curator Jessie James

 Dan Rawlings